um-cir/um-cir.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: Co-located with SIGIR-AP\:2\^nd\^ International ACM SIGIR Conference on Information Retrieval in the Asia Pacific
+description: Co-located with SIGIR-AP :2<sup>nd</sup> International ACM SIGIR Conference on Information Retrieval in the Asia Pacific
 subtitle: THE FIRST WORKSHOP ON USER MODELLING IN CONVERSATIONAL INFORMATION RETRIVAL